dioptra-io/geoloc-imc-2023/README.md

-#  🗺️ GeoScale — Open-source tools for client-independent IP addresses geolocation
+#  🗺️ GeoScale — Towards a Publicly Available Internet scale IP Geolocation Dataset: a Replication Study
 GeoScale provides code for reproducing two IP addresses geolocation techniques using active measurements on

 1. [Million Scale paper](https://dl.acm.org/doi/abs/10.1145/2398776.2398790?casa_token=8VDXwdGxNbAAAAAA:Aj5Sob6bUjhA0PX4fwtc_5uYZqFQv6iVRH8d_eoW98FA-fdjIJilue0NjZrMEcIimuAF9jeywJr_gQ): Internet scale geolocation technique, large dataset.

 2. [Street level paper](https://www.usenix.org/legacy/event/nsdi11/tech/full_papers/Wang_Yong.pdf): Highly precise technique, on reduced dataset.

-This project is part of a reproductibility publication, which aims to establish new baselines of these two methods, see: [reproductibility paper]().
+This project is part of a reproducibility publication, which aims to establish new baselines of these two methods, see: [reproductibility paper]().

-This repository offers the posibility to:
+This repository offers the possibility to:
 - reproduce our results "offline" by using our own measurement datasets.
 - run experiments on user defined set of targets and vantage points.

-Note: Most measurement requires a [RIPE Atlas] account, the plateform we used to run our geolocation measurements.
+Note: Most measurement requires a [RIPE Atlas] account, the platform we used to run our geolocation measurements.

-⚠️ **Measurements on large datasets cost a lot of ressources**, be carefull when running any measurements.
+⚠️ **Measurements on large datasets cost a lot of resources**, be careful when running any measurements.

 ## Table of contents